Skip to main content

 Smart Heal Workflow

-For every user the project name and test name must remain the same across runs for Smart Heal to keep baseline applied successfully.
+• The project name and test name must remain the same across runs for the baseline to apply.

-After each successful test run, Smart Heal can automatically update your baseline to reflect the latest fully passed build.
-This ensures that the most recent valid UI state is used as the reference for future healing attempts.
-Keeping the baseline updated helps maintain accurate detection of element changes and reduces unnecessary healing actions. -
+2. Baseline Update After each successful test run, Smart Heal automatically updates your baseline to reflect the latest passed build.
+This ensures the most recent valid UI state is used as reference for future healing attempts.

-In subsequent runs, if an element cannot be found due to UI or DOM changes, Smart Heal triggers automatically, leveraging AI-driven analysis of element attributes, hierarchy, and visual cues to find the closest valid match in the updated UI. -
+3. Detection and Healing In subsequent runs, if an element cannot be found due to UI or DOM changes, Smart Heal triggers automatically, leveraging AI-driven analysis of element attributes, hierarchy, and visual cues to find the closest valid match in the updated UI.

 Smart Heal in Automation Tests